Difficulty

 Trip type

-With 150 km (~90 miles) of stunning beaches and rugged cliffs, England’s Jurassic Coast is deserving of its own itinerary on this South England road trip.
+With 150 km of stunning beaches and rugged cliffs, England’s Jurassic Coast is deserving of its own itinerary on this Jurassic Coast road trip.

 For a little taste, use the seaside town of Weymouth as your base in order to explore some of the top sights in just three days.
 Arriving in Weymouth around midday, spend the afternoon sunning on Chesil Beach then take in a local Punch & Judy show at Weymouth Harbour.
 Some of the Jurassic Coast’s most famous sites can be seen in one full day.